Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 for they are our gifts to him
 ```
 #### Speculations
-With the fall of Khoreduhr and the annhilation of the countryside leading to it, it is hard to imagine that the worship of Taranis has survived in any meaningful form.
+With the fall of Khoreduhr and the annihilation of the countryside leading to it, it is hard to imagine that the worship of Taranis has survived in any meaningful form.
 Still, no one has set foot inside of Khoreduhr for countless generations - perhaps some of the dwarves survived and worship him still.

 #### Relationships
 Taranis was allied with Belenus, held enmity with Re, and was opposed by Mannan.